Florida Appellate Practice and Advocacy Eight Edition

 §14.11 In a unanimous decision authored by Justice Ginsburg, the United States Supreme Court reiterated that the principle of party presentation limits courts asking for parties to brief and present issues the parties had not raised on their own.
 United States v.
 Sineneng-Smith, U.S. , 140 S. Ct.
 1575, 206 L. Ed.
 2d 866 (2020).

-§14.22 Effective January 1, 2021, new Rule 9.120(f) no longer provides for a notice of cross-review.
+§14.22 Rule 9.120(f) no longer provides for a notice of cross-review.
 Rules 9.120(f) and 9.210(f) require the petitioner or respondent identify issues other than those on which jurisdiction is based in the statement of issues in the brief on jurisdiction.

 The Eight Edition is available through Amazon here.